minsing-jin/minsing-Jin/README.md

 ## 🚀 About Me

-- 🍚 I am a co-founder of Rice-Bobb foundation, which is a non-commercial open-source foundation in the AI field.
+- 🍚 I am in Nomadamas, which is a non-commercial open-source foundation in the AI field.
 - 🌱 I’m currently learning: Computer Science, Implementation of LLM Application in various domains.
 - 📫 I have experience in building an AI open-source project, classical ML, and LLM applications.